BaoNe004/GoFa-1500/README.md

 - Inverse Jacobian block to compute joint updates
 - A fixed initial joint configuration (“ready-to-go” pose) for stable start.

-## Problem 2: Operating a Physical Robot (20 pts)
+## Problem 2: Operating a Physical Robot

 ### 2A.
 RAPID Program in RobotStudio (Letters on A4)
 Description:
 - Write a RAPID program for the GoFa Education Station to draw the first letters of team members.
-- Stress test in RobotStudio and get evaluated before deploying to the real robot.

 Solution:
 - Each letter (B, L, J, T) was represented by persistent target points on an A4 workspace frame.